 Unsurprisingly, the 2013-14 “reflation” though at times tantalizingly compelling failed in the same way.
 The Fed’s track record of being able to read the economy, not even craft and deliver effective policy, has been simply atrocious in the 21st century (it wasn’t all that good in the 20th, either).
 If the Fed “raises rates” in 2017 and the treasury market ignores it, there is a mountain of reasons why.
 There is no conundrum today, just as there wasn’t in 2005.
 What has changed is mere bond market doubts have become upfront disbelief.

 The real mystery is why in the mainstream at least Janet Yellen as heir to what’s left of the legend is taken so seriously.
 The conundrum is a product of nothing more than instinctively taking economists at their word, even in action.
-The bond market stopped doing that fifteen years ago.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The bond market stopped doing that fifteen years ago.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.